 Providing fixed timescales for a full update to this strategy may not be appropriate.
 As we saw during 2020 and into 2021, major shock events can bring rapid change to many aspects of our lives.
 However, the rate of change as we move beyond the COVID-19 pandemic is unpredictable.
 The resulting economic impact of the pandemic may slow some aspects of change whilst investment decisions as we rebuild may accelerate others.
-A key task of the monitoring and evaluation framework will therefore be to assess when is the right time to undertake a partial or full review of this strategy.
+A key task of the monitoring and evaluation framework will therefore be to assess when is the right time to this strategy.